-A Simple Guide To The Fixed Electric Guitar Bridge
+Gear Wisdom: Guide To The Fixed Electric Guitar Bridge

 To help demystify some of the varieties available, here’s a mini guide…

 The Les Paul was one of the first solid-body electric guitars when it appeared in 1952.
 The earliest Gold Top models were equipped with a trapeze bridge, which was designed by Les Paul in the 1940s and first appeared on the ES-295.
 When the Gold Top appeared on the scene it was included as standard.

 However, there were miscalculations when the Gold Top was manufactured, which meant that strings had to be loaded from underneath the bridge – making muting strings rather tricky when playing.
-One of the drawbacks of this bridge is that it is not particularly well anchored- knocks for the side can occasionally cause tuning problems.
-But, if you want the true vintage experience, well, this is the bridge, I guess…
+One of the drawbacks of this bridge is that it isn’t as well anchored as others, and accidental knocks to the side can (occasionally) cause tuning problems.
+But, if you want the true vintage experience, well, this is the bridge for you.

-Telecaster 3-Saddle Bridge
+3. Telecaster 3-Saddle Bridge

 When Leo Fender set about producing his solid-body guitars, he approached it as an engineer rather than a guitarist.
 As such, they were designed to be easily mass produced and easily maintained.
 Fender’s first effort was the Fender Esquire, which would go on to gain a pickup and evolve into the Telecaster.
 The Esquire bridge was testament to his easily mass produced and easily maintained ethos, with a design that was made from stamped steel sitting around the pickup, held in place with three steel barrel saddles.
 Simple, eh?